dendronhq/dendron/packages/plugin-core/assets/notes/vault.main/dendron.capabilities.md

 By default, Dendron uses [Material Theme High Contrast](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme).
 You can change this by typing `>Preferences: Color Theme` inside the *Quick Open Bar*.

-## Fin
+## Et cetera

-We've only scratched the surface of what you can do with Dendron.
-Because Dendron is built on top of [VSCode](https://code.visualstudio.com/), it comes with all the [extensions](https://code.visualstudio.com/docs/introvideos/extend) already built in to the platform.
+Hopefully, this has been enough to give you a sense of what you can do with Dendron.
+This project is about 1% complete, both in the sense that it is in **preview** but also that there's so much more to build.
+The north star of this project is to achieve *Vannevar Bush's* original vision - to build a tool of thought that can give humanity *"**access to** and **command over** the inherited **knowledge of the ages**"*.

+If you are reading this, you too, are now part of the journey.
+Let's take back control of our information and use it to build something better, together!

-If for some reason, there is functionality that is missing still, you can always build your own or submit an issue on the [Dendron Roadmap](https://github.com/dendronhq/dendron-roadmap/issues/new)
+If for some reason, there is functionality that is missing still, you can always build your own or submit an [issue](https://github.com/dendronhq/dendron/issues).

 Be sure to checkout the [[dendron.faq]] first to see if your issue is already mentioned.